Community Futures

 Lupky, C.I.M, C. Mgr.

-Steve had the privilege of serving 18 years as an elected Councillor and Deputy Mayor for the Town of Arborg, Manitoba, and was elected a Regional Director with the Association of Manitoba Municipalities for 6 years.
-Keenly interested in community economic development, he was the founding President and Board Chair of both the Arborg Bifrost Community Development Corporation and the Arborg Seniors Housing Corporation.
+Steve had the privilege of serving 18 years as an elected Councillor and Deputy Mayor for the Town of Arborg, Manitoba, as well as a Regional Director with the Association of Manitoba Municipalities where he received an honorary life membership.

-Steve retired in 2024, as Senior Director, Physical Damage Claims with Manitoba Public Insurance.
-Along with his Chartered Manager designation, he holds a BA (economics) degree from the University of Manitoba, an Advanced Certificate in Management.
-Leadership & Strategy from the Asper School of Business, a Human Resource Management Diploma from the University of Winnipeg, and Certificates in Management, and Rehabilitation Case Management from the University of Manitoba.
+Along with his professional designations, he holds a BA (economics) degree from the University of Manitoba, an Advanced Certificate in Management.
+Leadership & Strategy from the Asper School of Business, a Human Resource Management Diploma from the University of Winnipeg.

 Available sessons facilitated by Steve Lupky, C.I.M, C. Mgr.: